React ChartsAxis Labels

 • Use the grab handle in the bottom right of the example to resize the chart.
 Observe how the labels behave with the different options applied.

-• The second row of buttons allows changing the length of the labels.
-This more easily shows the skipping behaviour.
+• The second group of buttons allows changing the length of the labels.
+This more easily shows the wrapping and skipping behaviour.

 Collision avoidance is enabled by default, to disable set label.avoidCollisions to false.